Javascript is not enabled.

 The coverage must be from a current employer.
 Continuing an employer’s coverage through COBRA or retiree health insurance doesn’t count.

-You can sign up online for Part B during a SEP.
-You’ll need to submit special forms that show you’ve been employed since your initial enrollment period ended.
+You can sign up online for Part B during a special enrollment period but you’ll need to submit special forms to show you’ve been employed since your initial enrollment period ended.

 Be careful about coverage gaps.
-Even though you can qualify for a SEP if you have health insurance from an employer of any size, you may have coverage gaps if you work for an employer with fewer than 20 people and you don’t sign up for Medicare during your IEP.
+Even though you qualify for a SEP if you have health insurance from an employer of any size, you may have coverage gaps if you work for an employer with fewer than 20 people and you don’t sign up for Medicare during your initial enrollment period.

 Coverage from most small employers becomes secondary to Medicare at 65, so it may not pay your bills if you don’t sign up for Medicare.
-Ask your employer about the company’s rules.
+Ask your employer about company rules.
 However, coverage from an employer with 20 or more employees always pays before Medicare.

-The SEP rules expanded Jan.
+SEP rules expanded Jan.
 1, 2023.
-You can qualify for a special enrollment period in several other circumstances that occur on or after that date.
+You can qualify for a special enrollment period in other circumstances that applied on or after that date.
 The SEP generally lasts up to six months after the following situations:

 • Inability to enroll in Medicare because of a natural disaster.